ktagilbert/rookie-dev/_posts/2016-2-20-bootstrapExample.markdown

 ## Becoming familiar with Bootstrap

 Okay, there are couple of things to know about Bootstrap before you get started.
-The first is that most of the styling you will do will be in HTMl.
-Don't worry, I'm not talking about inline styles.
+The first is that most of the styling you will do will be done in HTML Don't worry, I'm not talking about inline styles.
 Bootstrap just has a bunch of classes with associated styles for you to use already.

 To get started, take a couple of hours to become familiar with the different classes you now have at your disposal [by taking a look at Bootstrap's CSS page](http://getbootstrap.com/css/).
 Then, explore the other pages the framework has for you on their [customize page](http://getbootstrap.com/customize/).
-If you want to override any of the existing styles you see here, you'll have to make a "styles.css" file in your css folder and include it in the head of your HTMl.
+If you want to override any of the existing styles you see here, you'll have to make a "styles.css" file in your css folder and include it in the head of your HTML.
 Then, you'll have to out-specify the Bootstrap styling.

 Okay, I'll leave with the task of installing and exploring Bootstrap for today. **Tomorrow, I'll go more in depth on how I made my example project.** Stay tuned and thanks for reading guys!